 Teeth Straightening relieve you of being embarrassed in social interactions.
 A well-aligned set of teeth can make you not only look and feel good, but also make you extraordinarily confident and above all, it boosts your smile.

-During the initial visit, Dr. Mohamed Ali will thoroughly examine your mouth and will present different options and also advise you on the best option, suited for you.
+During the initial visit to our San Francisco office, Dr. Mohamed Ali will thoroughly examine your mouth and will present different options and also advise you on the best option, suited for you.
 The billing experts will check your insurance benefits and present a complete treatment plan with the financial arrangements.
 We accept all major dental and medical PPO insurance plans.
 We also have an in-office Plan For Health for those who don’t have insurance.
 Additionally, we have partnered with various financial institutions like Care Credit, The Lending Club, Healthcare Finance Solutions to make your treatment extremely affordable.
 We will be happy to answer all your questions.
 So just sit, relax, and get your teeth straightened.
 To schedule your free consultation, call us at 415.391.7751.